zhujinchong/3DGS-native/readme.md

 # 3D Gaussian Splatting with Nvidia Warp

-A simple, educational implementation of 3D Gaussian Splatting using NVIDIA's Warp framework for differentiable physics and rendering.
+3DGS implementation in NVIDIA Warp — clean, minimal, and runs on CPU or GPU.

 ![The training video](examples/example_lego_train.gif)